 - if the legs have different lengths

-A doctor may look for uneven wear patterns on the soles of the person’s shoe as well.
+A doctor may look for uneven wear patterns on the soles of a person’s shoe as well.
 In some cases, a doctor may order an MRI or X-ray to examine the bone structure.

-In almost all cases of genu valgum, the condition will resolve itself before a child reaches adolescence.
+In almost all cases of genu valgum, the condition will resolve before a child reaches adolescence.

 For older children and adults, the most likely form of therapy involves stretches and exercises to realign the knees and relieve pain.
 Some people might find relief with orthotics or braces.

 Treating genu valgum in adults and older children is important.
-When untreated, it can lead to further health problems with joints and muscles, including osteoporosis.
+When genu valgum is left untreated, other health problems affecting the joints and muscles, such as osteoporosis, may develop.